tdda/tdda/doc/source/cli.md

 `--pandas`, `--pd`          Use Pandas as DataFrame engine.
 `--polars`, `--pl`          Use Polars as DataFrame engine.
 `--backend`, `-B` *BACKEND*   Backend choice for Pandas
-(When dataframe engine is Pandas)
+(when dataframe engine is Pandas)
 `n` for numpy_nullable *
 `a` for pyarrow
 `o` for original.

 ### EXAMPLES

-(The example data can be obtained by running `tdda examples`, which will create various directories, including `constraints_examples`, containing source data for these examples.)
+The example data can be obtained by running `tdda examples`, which will create various directories, including `constraints_examples`, containing source data for these examples.

 1) `tdda detect elements.parquet elements.tdda elements-failures.parquet`